 The report further goes on to state that the solution for this issue,

 “… practices include audited financial statements from reputable and independent accounting firms, chief financial officers who are far more than mere bookkeepers or controllers, as well as internal controls and systems managed by more than just the principal of the gallery.
 Many of these things have become common even in the low end of the middle market today, but they are notably lacking among all but the top US art galleries, according to commercial bankers who are active in this space.”

 Another issue an art lending institution may have when loaning to an art dealer is the simple fact that art as collateral is a complicated asset to unwind if the dealer defaults.
 Adding further difficulties is the fact that the art world at large is not a particularly well-regulated market in terms of buying and selling artwork.
 A lending institution may be able to make a solid bet on what they might sell a work of art for based on the artist’s secondary market values and doing research into what the artist’s prices are at other galleries (not recommended).
 Even armed with this information, it is still not as easy as selling other personal property like a designer Hermès handbag or set of Tiffany sterling silver flatware.

 These Elements Contribute to Making Art Loan Decisions

 Due to our research, several things are clear.
-Art loans are now more common, and art collectors and art loan companies have come to terms on providing art loans.
-In other words, lenders and collectors alike are now more comfortable than they ever have been at using art to back a loan for their high net worth clients.
+Art loans are now more common, and art collectors and art loan companies have come to terms with providing art loans.
+In other words, lenders and collectors alike are now more comfortable than they ever have been at using art to back a loan for their high-net-worth clients.